-Washington, D.C. - The Department of Commerce's United States Patent and Trademark Office (USTPO) will begin a two-year pilot Law School Clinical Certification Program this fall semester allowing law students to practice intellectual property law before the agency under the strict guidance of a law school clinical faculty supervisor.
+Washington, D.C. - The Department of Commerce's United States Patent and Trademark Office (USPTO) will begin a two-year pilot Law School Clinical Certification Program this fall semester allowing law students to practice intellectual property law before the agency under the strict guidance of a law school clinical faculty supervisor.
 Six law schools have been selected to participate in the pilot, including American University, Washington College of Law; University of Connecticut School of Law; The John Marshall Law School; University of Maine School of Law; Vanderbilt Law School; and William Mitchell College of Law.

 "Congratulations to each of the selected schools," said Under Secretary of Commerce for Intellectual Property and Director of the USPTO Jon Dudas.
 "We look forward to providing a real-world experience for the students so they will be well prepared to tackle the complexities of intellectual property law that are so important in today's economy."